The Museo Carmen Thyssen Málaga is one of Malaga’s main attractions in terms of visitor numbers.

-There are also a number of other interesting temporary exhibitions housed in the converted sixteenth-century town house, named after Carmen Cervera, socialite and art collector, third wife of Baron Hans Heinrich Thyssen-Bornemisza, whose private collection the gallery houses.
+There are also a number of other interesting temporary exhibitions to be seen in this converted sixteenth-century town house, named after Carmen Cervera, socialite and art collector, third wife of Baron Hans Heinrich Thyssen-Bornemisza, whose private collection (the Carmen Thyssen-Bornemisza collection) the gallery houses.

 For prices and details about discounts, click here.